 I haven’t been in the “zone” now for seven months!
 (Unprecedented!)

-I have some free time now.
-I’m energized and more like my normal self.
-Decluttering–not writing–is currently at the top of my agenda (I’ve been inspired by Becky’s blog about minimalist lifestyle, and I’m stoked to try some of her ideas in 2018).
+I have some free time now, which means that I’m energized and more like my normal self.
+Decluttering–not writing–is currently at the top of my agenda.
 But I still have two pet projects that I’m determined to publish this year; and since my friends and family appreciate the personal touch, here’s a recap of 2017:

 There were some growing pains.
 Old family “skeletons” came out of their closets.
 Idols toppled.
 There was a lot of pressure at home and at work, and adversities that only God knows about.